Kalvar/ios-KRKNN/README.md

     [super viewDidLoad];

     KRKNN *_knn = [KRKNN sharedInstance];
+    // To use Cosine Simlarity or Euclidean that will have different results, suggests to use Cosine Similarity _knn.kernel = KRKNNKernelByCosineSimilarity;
+    //_knn.kernel = KRKNNKernelByEuclidean;

     // Features are wording appeared times on a paper as below like :
     // Apple, OS, Mobile, Taiwan, Japan, Developer